tiennou/Tank-Auth/README.md

 Tank Auth w/ Role-Based Access Control (RBAC)
 ==============================================
-Version: Beta v2.1
+Version: Beta v2.2

-> This version implements a **Role-Based Access Control** method popular in multiuser sites.
+This version implements a Role-Based Access Control method popular in multiuser sites.
+A huge portion of Tank Auth was redeveloped to get this library working.
 This new release is bursting with so much vitamins and minerals it's practically its own food group!
 Okay, maybe not.

-This fork implements a **Role-Based Access Control** method popular in multiuser sites.
-This new release is bursting with so much vitamins and minerals it's practically its own food group!
-Okay, maybe not.

 New Features
 ------------
 1. Role-Based Access Control for multi-user sites.
 For more info on RBAC, refer to [this post](http://www.tonymarston.net/php-mysql/role-based-access-control.html 'Role-Based Access Control').
 1. User-level permission overrides for added flexibility
 1. Add custom fields to your registration page
 1. Approve user registrations manually.
-They can register and activate but not enter until they are approved.
+Users can now register and activate but not enter until they are approved.
 By default, all registrants are auto-approved: `$config['acct_approval'] = TRUE`
 1. Now uses [Cool Captcha](http://code.google.com/p/cool-php-captcha/) as the default captcha (you can still switch to reCaptcha)
 1. Custom views for basic notifications (no more editing the lang file)

 Checklist (or what's left of it):

-1. Complete Beta testing phase
+1. Complete the Beta testing phase
 1. Buy myself an ice cream

 Feature requests:

-1. Manual approval of users - _COMPLETED_
+1. Manual approval of users - _COMPLETE_
-1. Custom views for easier customization of notifications - _COMPLETED_
+1. Custom views for easier customization of notifications - _COMPLETE_

 How to use Tank Auth w/ RBAC
 ------------------------------